aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 via a [Lex channel integration](https://docs.aws.amazon.com/lexv2/latest/dg/deploying-messaging-platform.html).

-This project provides the infrastructure, via a series of Cloudformation templates, for Lex, Lambda, Sagemaker endpoint, Bedrock knowledgebase and agent, and S3 assets.
+This project provides the infrastructure, via a series of Cloudformation templates, for Lex, Lambda, Sagemaker endpoint, Bedrock runtime, knowledgebase and agent, and S3 assets.

-Depending on the user’s question the bot goes one of 2 different paths: -
+Depending on the user’s question the bot goes one of 3 different paths: -
 * capacity forecast - if the user asks “get capacity” or similar utterances, we invoke the BeamForecast Lex intent, which in turn calls a Lambda function to invoke a Sagemaker Autopilot timeseries model endpoint.
 The model was trained on generated, synthetic satellite data - the Notebook is available at https://github.com/aws-samples/satellite-comms-forecast-aws/tree/main/autopilot-notebook
+* image summarization - if the users asks "get noise type", or similar utterances, we invoke the ImageIntent Lex intent.
+This uses a multi-mode LLM to describe the content of IQ constellation modulation satcom images.
+Phase noise, compression noise and interference are all common [examples](https://rahsoft.com/2022/10/16/understanding-constellation-distortions/).
 * satellite communication topics - if the user asks a question related to the field of satellite communication, but not directly requesting a specific forecast, the FallbackIntent is invoked.
 The same Lambda handles this path, but instead invokes a Claude3 Bedrock agent associated with a Bedrock knowledge-base consisting of AWS Aerospace and Satellite blogs.

 As illustrated in the architecture diagram, we use the following AWS services: